dainguyen23/road-to-expertise/PY4E/regex.rst

 **Reasoning behind my code:**

-- This assignment combines what we know about the ``read()`` method and **list comprehension** and created an unnecessarily compressed shorthand solution to exercise 10.3.
+- This assignment combines what we know about the ``read()`` method and **list comprehension** and created an unnecessarily compressed shorthand solution for it.
 It shows the power of the Python language.
 But realistically, it causes more confusion than it helps.
 - The single line of ``print`` code combined all the steps, from reading the file to searching using regex and finally printing out the sum of integers found.
 All in one fell swoop!